Het-Joshi/robots_txt/_posts/posts/2024-12-11-whoIsAHacker-post.md

 ---
-title: "What does it truly mean to be a Hacker?"
+title: What does it truly mean to be a Hacker?
-description: "How the term 'hacker' has undergone a drastic change over the years and why I still identify myself with its true meaning"
+description: How the term 'hacker' has undergone a drastic change over the years and why I still identify myself with its true meaning
 categories: posts
 layout: post
 date: 2024-12-11
+en: "/robots_txt/posts/whoIsAHacker/"
 comments: true
 excerpt: Who even is a hacker?
 A bad guy?
 A tinkerer?
 A nerdy dude in his basement with a computer?
+keywords: "Hacking, Blog, Cyber, Security, Cybersecurity, Hacker"
 authors:
   - Het Joshi
 ---